 Despite the amicus brief filed by members of Congress and Judge Aiken's powerful filings in support of the youth plaintiffs, on May 1, 2024, the Ninth Circuit unjustly granted the DOJs outrageous seventh Petition for Writ of Mandamus.
 This decision offers a dire reminder that the courts are vital to a functioning democracy.
 The court’s opinion that declaring dangerous and discriminatory government systems unconstitutional doesn’t matter, is simply false.

-Then on June 27, 2024, Members of Congress, children’s rights scholars, law professors and world-renowned climate experts, once again filed amicus briefs in support of the Juliana youth plaintiffs.
-The youth plaintiffs are now waiting for the court's decision.
+Then on June 27, 2024, Members of Congress, children’s rights scholars, law professors and world-renowned climate experts, once again filed amicus briefs in support of the Juliana youth plaintiffs and on July 5th, the youth plaintiffs also responded, pointing out the principles of the Declaration of Independence and President Biden’s obligation to protect their rights.
+However, despite the outpouring of support and supplemental filings, on July 12, 2024, the Ninth Circuit Court of Appeals denied the plaintiffs’ requests for rehearing or reconsideration en banc.

 In 2015, 21 young Americans filed their constitutional climate lawsuit, Juliana v.
 United States, against the U.S. government.
 Their complaint asserts that, through the government's affirmative actions that cause climate change, it has violated the youngest generation’s constitutional rights to life, liberty, and property, as well as failed to protect essential public trust resources.